-Introductory survey of the architecture, sculpture, and painting covering Renaissance, Reformation, and Counter-Reformation art.
+Introductory survey of architecture, sculpture, and painting covering Renaissance, Reformation, and Counter-Reformation art.
 Includes artists such as Vermeer, Rembrandt, Michelangelo, da Vinci, Bernini, Caravaggio, and others.
 Trip to Metropolitan Museum of Art in New York.

-Fine Arts 112: Medieval Art and Its Revivals.
+Fine Arts 112/212: Medieval Art and Its Revivals.

 Using one of the finest collections of medieval art in the world (Glencairn Museum), this course surveys the art of Medieval Europe, particularly that of France, focusing on the evolution of sacred imagery, and how it reflects and shapes the attitudes of the period.
-It also covers medieval revivals in 19th century England and 19th/20th century America.
+It also covers medieval revivals in 19th-century England and 19th-20th century America.
 Highlights include: Early Christian sculpture, Celtic manuscripts, Romanesque sculpture, Gothic cathedrals, and Gothic revivals including aspects of the Arts and Crafts movement.
 Students solve problems posed by some of Glencairn's pieces and develop a research topic.
-Students may not take both levels of this course for credit.
-3 Credits.